 Rachel Evley - Senior Research Adviser in Qualitative Research Methods, Deputy Site Lead Leicester

 Rachel is a Qualitative researcher and Registered Nurse and has worked in Anaesthesia & Critical Care research since 2000.
 Rachel has worked on mixed methods research funded by NIHR RfPB, as well as PI on several NIHR Clinical Research Network Portfolio studies.

 Rachel continues her research activity with the University of Nottingham and the Royal College of Anaesthetists focused on the Perioperative pathway; she also provides research methodology expertise to inform national standard setting guidelines for anaesthesia service provision.
-Rachel teaches on the University of Nottingham N-Trans training programme and the MSc Quality & Patient Safety Improvement and supervises students up to PhD level.
+Rachel teaches on the University of Nottingham N-Trans training programme and the University of Leicester MSc Quality and Safety in Healthcare and supervises students up to PhD level.

 Karen Taylor - Administrator

-Karen provides part time administrative support within the Nottingham Unit.
-The work has a mainly organisational content responding to general issues and administrative matters primarily providing administration to the Regional Management Board, Regional Operations Group, Project Review meetings and Learning Events.
+Karen provides administrative support within the Nottingham Unit.
+The work has a mainly organisational content responding to general issues and administrative matters primarily providing administration to the Regional Advisory Board, Regional Operations Group, Project Review meetings and Learning Events.